niksilver/board-game-framework/docs/javascript.md

 to all the players.
 The `act()` function will JSON.stringify the `body` field.

-When the board game framework object wants to send an envelope to the application it calls its own `toApp(env)` function.
-So after creating a `new BoardGameFramework()` object set that value:
+When the board game framework object wants to send an envelope into our application it calls its own `toApp(env)` function.
+So after creating a `new BoardGameFramework()` object we should set that value:
 ```js
 bgf.toApp = function(env) {
     // Put something here to process the envelope
 }
 ```

 ## Envelopes

 The `toApp()` function will be called with all envelopes from the game server.